What is a data dashboard?

 - Dashboards are interactive—you can segment, filter, and visualize your data

-- Dashboards display live, dynamically updated data (as your data source updates, your dashboard does too)
+- Dashboards display live, dynamically updated real time data (as your data source updates, your dashboard does too)

 - Reports share information on known areas of interest or goals

 - Dashboards monitor known areas of interest or goals